British Aerospace Sea Harrier: Falklands War

 Both sides' aircraft were operating in adverse conditions.
 Argentine aircraft were forced to operate from the mainland because airfields on the Falklands were only suited for propeller-driven aircraft.
 The bombing of Port Stanley airport by a British Vulcan bomber was also a consideration in the Argentinians' decision to operate them from afar.
 As most Argentine aircraft lacked in-flight refuelling capability, they were forced to operate at the limit of their range.
 The Sea Harriers also had limited fuel reserves due to the tactical decision to station the British carriers out of Exocet missile range and the dispersal of the fleet.
 The result was that an Argentine aircraft only had five minutes over the islands to search for and attack an objective, while a Sea Harrier could stay near to 30 minutes waiting in the Argentine approach corridors and provide Combat Air Patrol coverage for up to an hour.

-The Sea Harriers were outnumbered by the available Argentinian aircraft, and were on occasion decoyed away by the activities of the Escuadrón Fénix or civilian jet aircraft used by the Argentine Air Force.
+The Sea Harriers were outnumbered by the available Argentinian aircraft, and were on occasion deterred by the activities of the Escuadrón Fénix or civilian jet aircraft used by the Argentine Air Force.
 They had to operate without a fleet airborne early warning and control (AEW&C) system that would have been available to a full NATO fleet in which the Royal Navy had expected to operate, which was a significant weakness in the operational environment.
 It is now known that British units based in Chile did provide early radar warning to the Task Force.
 Nonetheless, the lack of AEW&C cover resulted in air superiority as opposed to air supremacy; the Sea Harriers could not prevent Argentine attacks during day or night nor could they completely stop the daily C-130 Hercules transports' night flights to the islands.

+Two main factors contributed to the failure of Argentinian fighter pilots to shoot down a Sea Harrier.
+Firstly, although the Mirage III and Dagger jets were faster, the Sea Harrier was considerably more manoeuvrable.
+Secondly, the Harrier employed the latest AIM-9L Sidewinder missiles and the Blue Fox radar.
+Two other hypotheses about the Argentines' lack of success have been disproven.
+Firstly, contrary to contemporary reports, "viffing" was not used by Harrier pilots in dogfights; the manoeuvre was regarded within the FAA as a tactic to be used only in extreme emergency, that would likely only be effective against opponents with little knowledge of the Harrier's capabilities.
+Secondly, contrary to contemporary reports, Argentinian pilots seldom released air-to-air missiles and other weapons outside of their effective range and other operating parameters.
+This belief may have resulted from British observers witnessing Mirages/Daggers dropping external fuel tanks, to improve their manoeuvrability.

+During the conflict, the principal threats to Harrier aircraft were assessed as surface-to-air missiles (SAMs), anti-aircraft artillery, and small arms fire, with four Harrier GR.3s and six Sea Harriers lost.